pkorus/pyfse/readme.md

 x == X
 ```

-There is also a simple demo script to show a text coding example.
+There is also a simple demo script to show a text coding example:

 ```
-> python3 -m unittest -q
+> python3 demo.py
 ```